 Digital scale

 The digital propane tank scale is a modern one.
-All that you need to do is hook this gauge up to your tank, and it’ll continuously give updates on the amount of Propane used.
+All you need to do is hook this gauge up to your tank, and it’ll continuously update the amount of propane used.

 -